johnmburt/projects/README.md

 - **[Dog breed identification from images](./AWS/sagemaker_dog_breed_id)**  Training and deploying an AWS SageMaker image-classifier microservice to identify a dog's breed from a picture.

+- **[A Reddit troll rapid detection and warning tool](https://github.com/johnmburt/springboard/tree/master/capstone_1)** Using NLP sentiment analysis, I developed and tested four ML models to detect toxic comments on Reddit.
+Web scraping, data munging, EDA, feature engineering, Multinomial Naive Bayes, Random Forest, XGBoost, Recurrent Neural Network (RNN).

+- **[Building a Board Game Recommendation Engine](https://github.com/johnmburt/springboard/tree/master/capstone_2)**  I designed a board game recommender system that asks a user for a list of games that they already like, and then recommends games based on their game preferences.
+The system was trained using ratings data from the BoardGameGeek website, and I tested three model variations.
+After tuning and selecting the best recommender model, I deployed it as a working web app using a bokeh web server.

 - **[Chinese characters:](./chinese_characters)** Visualization, CNN character image classifier model.

 - **[Interactive weather event map:](./NOAA_weather_events)** An interactive map of historical weather events with UI components, coded with bokeh.